 Lake Oswego Lodging Options:

-Marriott Fairfield Inn and Suites has lots of family-friendly amenities, including free continental breakfast and free internet and parking as well as marketplace (snacks) in the lobby.
-Crowne Plaza is a full-service hotel with spacious rooms and free parking.
+Fairfield Inn & Suites Portland South/Lake Oswego, Lake Oswego, Oregon, United States has lots of family-friendly amenities, including free continental breakfast and free internet and parking as well as marketplace (snacks) in the lobby.
+Crowne Plaza Portland Lake Osego, Lake Oswego, Oregon, United States is a full-service hotel with spacious rooms and free parking.
 Both are located on the I-5 freeway and only minutes from the rest of your trip and a short drive to the airport.